dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 ## Disabling the Desktop GUI

 If you are running low on memory while training, you may want to try disabling the Ubuntu desktop GUI while you are training.
-This will free up extra memory that the window manager and desktop uses:
+This will free up extra memory that the window manager and desktop uses (around ~800MB for Unity/GNOME or ~250MB for LXDE)

 You can disable the desktop temporarily, run commands in the console, and then re-start the desktop when you are done training: